martindybal/taphome-homeassistant/readme.md

 1. Use [config-generator](https://www.dybal.it/taphome-homeassistant/config-generator/) to generate your config
 1. Copy config to your `configuration.yaml`

-** If you used first preview of this component (2020.1.1-pre).
+**If you used first preview of this component (2020.1.1-pre).
 Your TapHome entities'll duplicate after update.
-Please follow **
+Please follow next steps**
 1. Disable taphome (comment `taphome` section in your `configuration.yaml`)
 1. Restart Home Assistant Core
 1. Remove all TapHome entities